Whales from space

 It is a well-known fact that among all animals on Earth, some of the largest species are the marine mammals known as whales, with the blue whale being on top of the list.
 However, what is not as well-known is that these mammals are also amongst the most intelligent species ever discovered, with neuroscientists around the world debating the enormous cognitive capabilities of these cetaceans.
 From developing complex communications combining clicks, whistles and pulse calls, to having distinct regional dialects and accents, and exhibiting social behaviours, whales are undeniably living rich and complex lives away from the human eye.

 As an illustration, orcas have the most gyrified brain in the world, which indirectly measures the brain cell communication speed (the wrinklier, the better).
 By comparison their gyrencephaly index (GI) is 5.7, while for humans it is 2.2.
 Additionally, the cetacean brain has developed a unique lobe, called the Paralimbic lobe, which connects the emotional systems to the abstract thinking.
 That, coupled with a highly developed amygdala and with the most elaborated insular cortex analysed to this day, is proof enough that cetaceans are capable of very complex emotions and self-awareness.
 No wonder why whales have shown signs of empathy, humour and even mischievousness, while dolphins are known to give names to one another by using a signature whistle.
 Fun fact, orcas and dolphins are among the very few mammalians capable of vocal production learning, a key characteristic of human speech.
-As Carl Sagan once said:“It is of interest to note that while some dolphins are reported to have learned English, up to 50 words used in correct context, no human being has been reported to have learned dolphinese.”

-Importance of Satellites for Marine Ecosystems
+Importance of satellites for marine ecosystems

 As we have already established in previous articles, remote sensing data is crucial for the study of hard to reach areas, such as the Antarctic territories or the global ocean in this case.
 With about 71% of the Earth being covered in water and nautical exploration about as old as humans, it may be surprising to know that more than 80% of the ocean remains unexplored to this day.
 What is more, only around 7.45% (total area of 26,984,530 km2) of the Earth’s oceans are identified as Marine Protected Areas, also known as MPAs.
 Locally, the Scottish MPA Network comprises around 22% of the Scottish seas.